pippinbarr/itisasifyouweredoingwork/press/README.md

 * Cleon.
 [It Is As If You Were Doing Work But Actually You're Playing A Video Game](http://tay.kinja.com/it-is-as-if-you-were-doing-work-but-actually-youre-play-1818728688?rev=1506357501356).
 25 September 2017.
 * Polansky, Lana.
 [Gaming on the Fringe: 2017 Roundup](http://sufficientlyhuman.com/archives/1557).
 Sufficiently Human.
 2 January 2018.
 * Macharia, Tyra.
 [Artcade Brought a Whole New Meaning to Game Developing](https://thelinknewspaper.ca/article/artcade-2018-concordia).
 The Link.
 10 March 2018.
+* Polansky, Lana.
+[Notes on It’s As If You Were Doing Work: Do Nothing, Feel Fine](http://sufficientlyhuman.com/archives/1590).
+Sufficiently Human.
+3 April 2018.

 ### Radio